 Open days can be the make-or-break moment where your teenager chooses to study for the next three or four years, and although many universities present themselves well on paper, nothing compares to the real thing.

 Whether you’re a veteran or a newbie to the university open day, we’ve put this handy parents’ open day guide together full of our top tips for parents and carers from the perspective of the department that delivers them.
 So we’ve got plenty of advice – read on to find out how to survive open day season and support your student in making their big decision.

-In our experience, lots of students attend open days with their parents and find it to be a valuable and memorable experience.
-Most universities will have parent-specific activities which will cover the practicalities of university and how you can help support your son or daughter in their transition to higher education.
-Lots of universities provide open day guides for parents, but nothing beats seeing the institution in person as a parent or carer.
+In our experience, lots of students attend open days with parents and supporters and find it to be a valuable and memorable experience.
+Most universities will have parent and supporter-specific activities which cover the practicalities of university and supporting your student with their transition to higher education.
+Lots of universities provide open day guides for parents and supporters, but nothing beats seeing the institution in person.